franmer2/Fabric_NRT_US/Readme.md

 ### Creating the Event Entry

 A window similar to the one below should open.
-Click on "New source" and then on "Custom App"
+Click on "New source" and then on "Custom App".

 ![Input](/Pictures/008.png)

 On the right, a pane should open.
 Give the source a name.
-Click on the "Add" button
+Click on the "Add" button.

 ![Eventstream](/Pictures/009.png)